josephsl/nvda4nvda/nvdaarch.md

 * Teaching Python to NVDA: Python modules
 * Equipping NVDA for its work: dependencies
 * Why Python 2?
+* Impact of moving to Python 3
 * NVDA modules: an overview
 * Accessibility API handlers
 * Input from keyboard, mouse, braille and touch
 * Speech and braille output
 * Core loop and event handlers
+* App modules and NVDA objects
-* Virtual buffers and document navigation management
+* Virtual buffers, browse mode and document navigation management
 * NVDA GUI and configuration subsystem
+* Math presentation and content recognition frameworks
 * Add-ons
 4. NVDA's view of screen controls and GUI elements
 * Object representation and navigation
 * Reacting to keyboard input, focus and caret changes
 * Reacting to events from applications
+* Control behaviors
 * Display model: scraping the screen for data
 * Fast inter-process communication with NVDA Helper
 * Secure screens and applications with administrator privileges